YunoHost/doc/admin.md

 # Administrator web interface

-Yunohost has an administrator web interface.
-The other way to administer your Yunohost install is through the [CLI called "moulinette"](/moulinette)
+Yunohost has a web administration interface.
+The other way to administrate your Yunohost install is through the [command line](/moulinette)

-**Please note** that the web interface is an active work-in-progress and has far fewer features than the CLI moulinette.
+**Please note** that the command line has some advanced features not included in the web administration interface.

 ### Access